-You can access the MAX configuration menus in a VT100 emulation window from a computer or palmtop-controller connected to the control port as described in "Starting up the MAX" on page 2-13.
-When you establish the VT100 console session, the Main Edit Menu and eight status window appear.
+You can access the MAX configuration menus in a VT100 emulation window from a computer connected to the control port as described in "Starting up the MAX" on page 2-8.
+When you establish the VT100 console session, the Main Edit Menu and eight status windows appear.
 You can also establish a console session from any Telnet workstation by opening a Telnet session with the MAX.
 In a Telnet session you can perform all of the configuration, diagnostic, management, and other functions that could be performed from a computer connected to the MAX control port.
-In either case, access is controlled by Security profiles, as described in "Security profiles" on page 4-6 for related information.
+In either case, access is controlled by Security profiles, as described in "Security profiles" on page 4-5 for related information.